RobHolme/ADTools/README.md

 ## Get-ADObjectGroupMembership
 ### Description
 Display the group membership for an AD object.
 Defaults to user objects, unless -ObjectType parameter used to query Computer, Contact, or Group objects.
+Exact match unless a wildcard modifier '*' is included in the string.

 ### Syntax
 ```PowerShell